Ultimate Blogging Glossary

 A legal statement disclosing what type of information you collect from your audience, how you collect the information, and what you do with the information you collect.

 A Reciprocal Link is when bloggers exchange links.

 Responsive Design allows your blog to be readable no matter if it is viewed on a phone, tablet, or PC.

 RSS is short for Really Simple Syndication.
 This means users can subscribe to a blog feed.

-Self Hosting means you host your blog with a hosting company server.
+Self Hosted means you host your blog with a hosting company server.